drhsqlite/fossil-mirror/www/containers.md

 ### 2.2 <a id="bind-mount"></a>Storing the Repo Outside the Container

-The simple storage method above has a problem: Docker containers are designed to be killed off at the slightest cause, rebuilt, and redeployed.
+The simple storage method above has a problem: containers are designed to be killed off at the slightest cause, rebuilt, and redeployed.
 If you do that with the repo inside the container, it gets destroyed, too.
 The solution is to replace the “run” command above with